ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 # 17. Run node_module vulnerability checks
 RUN npm audit

-# 18. Extend the test stage and create a new stage called build-stage
+# 18. Extend the test stage to create a new stage named build-stage
 FROM test as build-stage

 # 19. Build the production static assets
 RUN npm run build

-# 20. Extend the official nginx image and create a new stage called prod
+# 20. Extend Nginx image to create a new stage named prod
 FROM nginx:1.15-alpine as prod

 # 21. Provide meta data about the port the container must EXPOSE